vagaribay/ancient-pheno-pred/README.md

+This repository contains scripts used in our paper "Natural selection acting on complex traits hampers the predictive accuracy of polygenic scores in ancient samples" [https://doi.org/10.1101/2024.09.10.612181].

 simulations/ contain all the scripts to replicate the simulations performed in this analysis.
 For details on running each script see simulations/sim_any_evo_dynamic.sh.

 scripts/ contain all the scripts to replicate the ancient-phenotype prediction analyses performed for each simulation.